A 12-year-old student who was traveling by New York City Transit ...Learn More

 According to the NYC Department of Transportation, New York City has “one of the most complex truck route systems in the nation,” which may help explain the more than 10,000 New York City truck accidents that occur in a given year, including dozens of cases of wrongful death in addition to the thousands of personal injuries which result.
+If you were injured in a trucking accident, it is important to obtain the assistance of an experienced truck accident attorney.

 Call them big rigs, semi-trucks, or tractor-trailers, large trucks are truly giants on the road compared to even the largest passenger vehicles, such as pickup trucks, vans and SUVs.
 The very size and weight of these behemoths contribute to the danger they pose on the roadway.
 Because they are larger and heavier than other vehicles, trucks need increased stopping distance between themselves and the next vehicle, as well as increased reaction time to make critical decisions or respond to an emergency.
 These factors are not always fully appreciated by inexperienced truck drivers, or by other drivers sharing the road, who may cut in front of trucks or make other poor decisions.
 Trucks also have significant blind spots not only immediately behind them but also for several feet in either adjacent lane and even directly in front of them.
 Other drivers, as well, will have a limited field of vision and less awareness of traffic conditions, as much of their site may be blocked by the truck in front of them or to the side.